Functional Medicine Specialists located in Hudson, WI

 Your personalized treatment plan may include eating anti-inflammatory foods, removing hidden infections — like yeast infections and Lyme disease — removing foods from your diet that aggravate your symptoms, healing leaky gut syndrome, and incorporating appropriate nutritional supplements, exercises, and stress reduction techniques.

 Functional medicine can help you heal from autoimmunity.
-Call or schedule a visit online at Midwest Integrated Medical Center to learn more.
+Call or schedule a visit online at AVM Wellness to learn more.